Continuous Improvement Leads to Work-Based Learning as a Talent Development Solution

 Many of you who have read my CEO letters have undoubtedly noticed that I draw a great deal of my inspiration from my 30+-year career in manufacturing for a Japanese automotive manufacturer.
 That, coupled with nearly 12 months of partnership with Ascend’s stakeholders from industry, education and the public sector, has led me to recognize a common theme for 2024.
 It was a year focused on “kaizen,” also known as continuous improvement.

-Funding Available to Help Employers Become Co-creators of Talent
+Funding Available to Help Employers Become Co-Creators of Talent

 The momentum in Indiana for scaling work-based learning is real.
 Youth apprenticeship took center stage last week at the National Youth Apprenticeship Summit in Indianapolis.
 A consortium of nearly 200 Indiana leaders released the iLab strategic plan, outlining key steps to make available apprenticeship opportunities for Hoosier students.
 And work-based learning is a hallmark of the Indiana Department of Education’s high school redesign proposal.